 Student Health Insurance: All full-time Stony Brook students are required to have health insurance coverage at all times.
 Health insurance may be purchased through the university or the student must provide proof of equivalent insurance.
-For more comprehensive information regarding student health insurance please refer to the Student Health Service website at: https://www.stonybrook.edu/commcms/studentaffairs/shs/insurance/index.php
+For more comprehensive information regarding student health insurance please refer to the Student Health Service website at: Student Health Services

 Malpractice Insurance: Each student is required to have annual malpractice insurance and will not be permitted to attend clinical without documented proof of insurance.
 The cost is approximately \$70.00 for two years.
-Students are required to purchase insurance online at www.proliability.com and submit proof to the department each academic year by March 1 and upload to CastleBranch®.
+Students are required to purchase insurance online at Proliability and submit proof to the department each academic year by March 1 and upload to CastleBranch[®].

 Basic Life Support (BLS) Certification: All students are required to have current American Heart Association Basic Life Support for Healthcare Providers (BLS) certification.
 Students will not be allowed to attend clinical rotations without required proof of current certification.
 The student is responsible for maintaining current certification during all clinical rotations.
-The proof of certification must be submitted to the Director of Clinical Education and uploaded to CastleBranch®.
+The proof of certification must be submitted to the Director of Clinical Education and uploaded to CastleBranch[®].
 A current BLS card is a requirement for all clinical rotations.